-The navigation software is running on the driver's mobile device presenting the map of the visited parking garage.
 Entering the garage the driver on a touch screen expresses his/her preferences to find an appropriate free parking lot.
 Based on that the iParking system selects a lot and sends its coordinates to the driver's mobile device.
 The navigation software computes a shortest path to the selected lot, and based on the continuously received position estimation updates navigates the driver.
-Fig. 5 shows a screenshot of the navigation interface implemented on Android platform.
+Fig. 8 shows a screenshot of the navigation interface.

-Figure 5.
+Figure 8.
 Screenshot of the navigation interface